Coma Galaxy Cluster

 Stretching: HistogramTransformation was applied to the RGB image to make a pleasing, bright image.

-Creation and cleanup of SynthL: The linear R, G and B masters were combined using the ImageIntegration tool (average, additive with scaling, noise evaluation, iterative K-sigma / biweight midvariance, no pixel rejection).
+Creation and cleanup of SynthL: The cropped, background-corrected R, G and B masters were combined using ImageIntegration (average, additive with scaling, noise evaluation, iterative K-sigma / biweight midvariance, no pixel rejection).

 Deconvolution: A star mask was made to use as a local deringing support image.
 A copy of the image was stretched to use as a range mask.
 Deconvolution was applied (80 iterations, regularized Richardson-Lucy, external PSF made using DynamicPSF tool with about 25 stars).